Do Portable Hand Washing Stations Reuse Water?

 Wastewater Disposal and Sanitation

-Proper wastewater management from portable hand washing stations requires adequately sized holding tanks that prevent overflow and contamination.
+Proper wastewater management from portable hand washing stations requires holding tanks that are adequately sized to prevent overflow and contamination.

 Your compliance with local environmental regulations guarantees responsible disposal of gray water through approved treatment facilities or designated dumping points.